 If you have a job you love, rest assured that you can hold on to your hard-earned money and be a minimalist.
 While there are stories of dedicated minimalists dropping everything and starting over, we recommend you keep showing up to work for now.

-Minimalism, with its focus on eliminating material possessions, can have a significant effect on your personal finances.
+There are few tools more effective than cutting your spending to get you out of debt, and minimalism can help get you there.
+Minimalism, with its focus on eliminating material possessions, can have a significant effect on your personal finances, such as getting you out of debt.
 Minimalists maintain that if you’re practicing consistently, you could see positive effects on both your short-term and long-term financial health.